 But before they take off, Rylan's mom drops a bomb: his father, who he hasn't seen in ten years, lives in France, too, and he wants to meet.

 Between being swarmed by bees, harassed by pigeons, and sprayed with goat milk, Rylan's great French escape isn't quite what he thought it would be.
-And he still can't decide whether or not he should actually meet his father.
 But somewhere in all the chaos, Rylan begins to find his way, and he realizes that sometimes you have to release old expectations to discover new destinations.

 There are zero reasons for Theo Ripley to look forward to his family vacation.
 Not only are he, sister Laura, and nature-obsessed Dad going to Big Bend, the least popular National Park, but once there, the family will be camping.
 And Theo is an indoor animal.
 It doesn’t help that this will be the first vacation they’re taking since Mom passed away.